-Based on the assessment, the Committee laid out a range of actions that address issues such as land rights, drought and gender equality, for governments to consider and agree on when they meet in October of this year in New Delhi, India, during the 14th Session of the Conference of the Parties (COP14).
+Based on the assessment, the Committee laid out a range of actions that address issues such as land rights, drought and gender equality, for governments to consider and agree on when they meet in September of this year in New Delhi, India, during the fourteenth Session of the Conference of the Parties (COP14).

 “We have seen a sea-change and huge progress” since the Convention was negotiated in 1994, said Monique Barbut, the UNCCD Executive Secretary, during the closing of the meeting.

 “With a tiny budget we’re getting things done.
 We have the LDN fund up and running.
 We have LDN projects taking shape in more than hundred countries.
 A project preparation facility with the other Rio conventions is in the pipeline.
 Drought plans are being developed in nearly 50 countries.
 Land degradation and drought are recognized in the Global Compact on migration as key areas of concern,” Barbut said.